CMP 40HX vs TITAN V

 Aggregate performance score

-We've compared TITAN V and CMP 40HX, covering specs and all relevant benchmarks.
+We've compared TITAN V with CMP 40HX, including specs and performance data.

 TITAN V